-It’ so easy to just get marinated artichoke hearts most of the year, but when artichokes are in season, there are few vegetables that are more earthy and refreshing than artichokes.
-In their peak season, usually between March and May and often extending into summer, they are ever so tasty steamed and grilled with just a little lemon.
+It’s so easy to just get marinated artichoke hearts most of the year, but when artichokes are in season, there are few vegetables that are more earthy and refreshing than artichokes.
+In their peak season (usually between March and May and often extending into summer), they are ever so tasty steamed and grilled with just a little lemon.

-Artichokes are thistles, members of the genus Cynara, family Compositae, with cousins marigold, daisy, Echinacea, and dandelion.
+Artichokes are thistles, members of the genus Cynara, family Compositae, with cousins you’ve probably heard of, like marigold, daisy, Echinacea, and dandelion.
 They originated around the Mediterranean, and, in spite of their name, have almost nothing in common with sunchokes (Jerusalem artichokes), which are actually a New World food.

 Here are some basics on cooking fresh artichokes…

-Fresh artichokes are fantastic roasted, steamed, boiled, and grilled, and they love breadcrumbs, cheese, and pork products as much as they love lemons, garlic, and fresh herbs.
+Fresh artichokes are fantastic roasted, steamed, boiled, and grilled, and they go just as well with breadcrumbs, cheese, and pork products as they do with lemons, garlic, and fresh herbs.

-To the stove (or grill)… The Paula Deen Test Kitchen gives you clear instructions for trimming and preparing artichokes in this great spring-summer recipe, Grilled Artichokes with Bacon and Rosemary Dip Here, they’re blanched in batches while you preheat the grill and fry up some bacon to make a yummy dip.
-They are then simply halved lengthwise and grilled for about 10 minutes.
+On the stove (or grill)… The Paula Deen Test Kitchen gives you clear instructions for trimming and preparing artichokes in this great spring/summer recipe, Grilled Artichokes with Bacon and Rosemary Dip.

-Artichokes can also be boiled all the way through, plain, or in broths flavored with citrus, aromatics, spices, and white wine, or stuffed and foiled-wrapped as in Stuffed Artichokes.
-Here, individual leaves are packed with a garlic, parsley, cheese, and breadcrumb blend, topped with lemon slices, and simmered covered until fork-tender.
+Artichokes can also be boiled all the way through, plain or in broths flavored with citrus, aromatics, spices, and white wine, or they can be stuffed and foil-wrapped, like these Stuffed Artichokes.

-When they’re in season, you don’t have to bolster artichokes with cheese and crusty bread, but that’s always delicious.
+When they’re in season, you don’t have to bolster artichokes with cheese and crusty bread, but that’s always a delicious option.
 Out of season (or anytime you’re in a pinch), try these recipe favorites using marinated artichoke hearts: Mini Artichoke and Gruyere Quiche or Shrimp Scampi with Artichokes and Basil.